 - Specialized Flatcar — Specialized flatcars are used to ship tractors, military vehicles, steel plate and steel beams.
 They come in 60- and 89-foot lengths and can carry loads ranging from 145,000 to 160,000 lbs.
 (72.5 to 80 tons).
 They also feature chain tie down devices that run along the channels on both sides of the car to secure loads.

-- Bulkhead Flatcar — Bulkhead flatcars are used to ship steel plate, pipe and lumber.
+- Bulkhead Flatcar — Bulkhead flatcars are used to ship steel plate, pipe and wood products.
 Bulkheads, which are sturdy, vertical walls at each end of the car, help prevent loads from shifting past the ends of the car.
-Vertical side stakes can also be added to bulkhead flatcars to create lateral protection for freight like lumber and pipe.
+Vertical side stakes can also be added to bulkhead flatcars to create lateral protection for freight like pipe.
 Bulkhead flatcars come in 60- and 62-foot lengths and can carry loads ranging from 142,100 to 210,000 lbs.
 (71 to 105 tons).

 - 89-Foot Log Flatcar — 89-foot log flatcars are used to ship poles and logs.
 They can carry loads ranging from 180,000 to 194,000 lbs.
 (90 to 97 tons).
 Log flatcars are equipped with reinforced permanent steel stakes to make it easier to secure the load.